devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 These techniques are foundational for data analysis across various fields, including business, healthcare, social sciences, and more.
 By effectively utilizing these methods, analysts can derive actionable insights from their data.

-## 24) Write a Python script to perform a t-test between two independent samples and interpret the results.
+## <mark> 24) Write a Python script to perform a t-test between two independent samples and interpret the results. </mark>

 A t-test is a statistical test used to determine whether there is a significant difference between the means of two independent samples.
 In this script, we will use the `scipy.stats` library to perform an independent two-sample t-test.